giselaortt/anki-multiple-choice-with-12-options/README.md

 This is my version of zjosua work.
 Thiss add on allows for multiple choice on anki, but only 5 options.
 For some german declinations I needed up to 8 diferent options in order to contain every declination.
 So I changed the original code and increased the possibility to 12 options (a bit extra just in case).

+I also changed the colors to less bright ones for personal preference.

 License kept from original work.

 ### Usage